scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 [NumPy]_ provides an N-dimensional array data type, and many functions for indexing, reshaping, and performing elementary computations (``exp``, ``log``, ``sin``, etc.) on entire arrays at once.
 These functions are implemented in C for use within Python programs.
-However, the composition of many such NumPy functions inevitably leads to suboptimal performance, because there is no support for optimizations such as loop fusion or the amalgamation of several operations into an equivalent but faster one.
+However, the composition of such NumPy functions can be unnecessarily slow when each call is dominated by the cost of transfering memory rather than the cost of performing calculations [Alted]_.
 As a partial solution, [numexpr]_ provides faster implementations than NumPy when several elementwise computations are composed, by implementing a loop fusion optimization.
+However,
-However, numexpr requires writing the expression as a string, which can be cumbersome for complicated expressions, and it is limited to elementwise computations.
+numexpr requires unusual syntax (the expression must be encoded as a string within the code), and it is limited to elementwise computations.
 In many use-cases, hand-written native machine language implementations are much faster than these common alternatives.